 Your care manager helps you manage all of your providers and services.
-He or she works with your care team to make sure you get the care you need.
+They work with your care team to make sure you get the care you need.
 They will work with you, your family, community support(s) and your doctor(s) to develop a plan of care and help you find community resources for services not covered by Buckeye Health Plan.